comprna/reorientexpress/README.md

 reorientexpress -train -data path_to_data -source annotation --v -output my_model
 ```

-Which train a model with the data stored in path_to_data, which is an annotation file, suchs as a transcriptome and outputs a file called my_model.model which can be later used to make predictions.
+This trains a model with the data stored in path_to_data, which is an annotation file, suchs as a transcriptome and outputs a file called my_model.model which can be later used to make predictions.
 Prints relevant information.

 To make predictions: